R300-AI/ITRI-AI-Hub/docs/pages/quick-start.md

 ### NVIDIA Jetson Series

 <div style="margin-left: 20px;">
 <p>The NVIDIA Jetson series of embedded systems is designed for high-performance computing, suitable for AI and machine learning applications.
-This series all running on the **Ubuntu** operating system.</p>
+This series all running on the <strong>Ubuntu</strong> operating system.</p>
 </div>

 |  Devices     | Orin Nano     | Orin NX          | AGX Xavier        | AGX Orin          |